NaineshAnand1994/google-sheets-bulk-admin-tools-appsscript/README.md

 ✅ Custom menu added automatically on open
 ✅ Clear all data except header
 ✅ Apply standard header formatting
-✅ Duplicate a template sheet with a new name
+✅ Duplicate a template sheet with timestamp in name
 ✅ Archive current sheet data to an archive sheet
 ✅ Protect header row to prevent edits
-✅ All settings are controlled from a Google Sheet
+✅ Hybrid mode:
+- Reads from Settings sheet for automation
+- Prompts user interactively if settings are blank

 ---

 ## ⚙️ How It Works
 - On open, the script reads settings from a **Settings** tab in your Google Sheet.
-- It dynamically builds a custom menu with these actions.
+- It dynamically builds a custom menu with these admin actions.
-- Each menu item performs a useful admin task, using parameters from the Settings sheet.
+- Each menu item performs a task using parameters from the Settings sheet.
+- **If any parameter is blank in Settings, the script will prompt the user interactively**—so you don't have to edit the sheet every time.

 ✅ No need to touch the code to customize!
-✅ Change parameters in the Settings sheet anytime.
+✅ Change parameters in the Settings sheet or choose at runtime.

 ---